neok/oioi-documentation/docs/calls/station_post.rst

     An object that holds the station data.
 Fields of a station are:

     id
-        string, mandatory

-        An identifier that uniquely identifies the station in your system. name
+        An identifier that uniquely identifies the station in your system (string). name
-        string, mandatory

-        The name is shown to the EV driver. description
+        The name is shown to the EV driver (string). description (optional)
-        string, optional

-        A more detailed description of the station. latitude
+        A more detailed description of the station (string). latitude
-        float, mandatory
+        Latitude of the station (float).
     longitude
-        float, mandatory
+        Longitude of the station (float).
     address
-        object, mandatory
-        The address helps EV drivers locate the station.
+        The address helps EV drivers locate the station (object).

         street
-            string, mandatory
+            string
         street-number
-            string, mandatory
+            string
         city
-            string, mandatory
+            string
         zip
-            string, mandatory
+            string
         country
-            string, mandatory
+            string

             Format: international two-letter codes in accordance with `ISO 639-1:2002`_.

     contact
-        object, mandatory
+        object

         phone
-            string, mandatory
+            string
-        fax
+        fax (optional)
-            string, optional
+            string
-        website
+        website (optional)
-            string, optional
+            string
-        email
+        email (optional)
-            string, optional
+            string

     cpo-id
-        string, mandatory

-        The EVSE identifier, e.g. ``+49*8PS``, of the CPO of the charging station. is-open-24
+        The EVSE identifier, e.g. ``+49*8PS``, of the CPO of the charging station (string). is-open-24
-        boolean, mandatory

-        Whether or not the station is always accessible (24 hours per day). connectors
+        Whether or not the station is always accessible (24 hours per day) (boolean). connectors
-        array of objects, mandatory
+        array of objects

         All the connectors belonging to this station:

             id
-                string, mandatory

-                The EVSE ID of the conncetor.
+                The EVSE ID of the conncetor (string).
                 See also :ref:`EVSE <glossary-evse>`.
             name
-                string, mandatory

-                The name of the type of connector.
+                The name of the type of connector (string).

                 Allowed types are:

                 * ``"Type2"``